 Goat’s milk is a popular alternative to cow’s milk1, primarily containing a different type of casein that individuals tend to find more agreeable2.
-Although goat’s milk doesn’t contain live cultures it does have some fibres which help to feed our good gut bacteria.
+Although goat’s milk doesn’t contain probiotics it does have some fibres which help to feed our good gut bacteria.

-Yoghurt drinks have certain strains of live cultures added to them and are a popular way of consuming beneficial bacteria.
+Yoghurt drinks have certain strains of probiotics added to them and are a popular way of consuming beneficial bacteria.
 It’s worth mentioning that many yoghurt drinks have sugar or sweeteners added to them to improve their taste.

-For more information about Optibac and live cultures, you can visit our FAQs or use the search tool in the top right hand corner to find what you are looking for.
+For more information about Optibac and casein-free probiotics, you can visit our FAQs or use the search tool in the top right hand corner to find what you are looking for.

 Health professionals can read more about CMPA and what is casein protein on the Professionals site.